Hook Story Offer - Formula

 For example:

-Back in 2014, I never knew I would become a pioneer in lead generation until 1 year later when I came up with this unique solution that took my leads from 1000 to about 12000 in a matter of 3 months!
+Back in 2014, I never knew I would become a pioneer in lead generation until 1 year later when I came up with this unique solution that took my leads from 1000 to about 12000 in 3 months!

 ii.
 Share the main reason for how and why the solution was found.